top of page

 3. "zwar ... aber" (indeed ... but/ true ... but)

 This conjunction contrasts two elements.
-It emphasizes that while one portion of the statement is accurate, the second part is limited or contrasted.
+It emphasizes that while one portion of the statement is accurate, the second part contrasts with the first.

 Example: Er ist zwar krank, aber er geht zur Arbeit.
-(He is indeed sick, but he goes to work.)
+(He is sick, but he still goes to work.)

 Learn more